Greenwich House Pottery

 • Glaze area has set Open Studio hours.

 • No sanding or scraping dry clay or glaze in the studio.
-Always use the spray booth.
+Always use the spray booth with the vent on.

 • Never place anything on kiln lids.